CompuTec/computec-docs/docs/labels/setup/configuration/company-installation-and-configuration.md

 To define a new rule, right-click on the table and choose Add new rule.

 - **Requester**: The application requesting printing (SAP, WMS, or PDC).
-- **Transaction**: transaction on which a specific print occurs.
+- **Transaction**: Transaction on which a specific print occurs.
 By default, the following transactions are available: Delivery Note, Goods Receipt PO, Stock Transfer, Stock Transfer Request, Goods Return, Return, Item Master Data, Additional Batch Details, Storage Unit, Goods Issue, DraftGRPO.
-- **Document**: define whether the rule concerns all of the documents in the chosen transaction or just one (in this case, you must specify its document number).
+- **Document**: Define whether the rule concerns all of the documents in the chosen transaction or just one (in this case, you must specify its document number).
-- **Employee**: the employee is defined in SAP Business One for whom this printing rule works.
+- **Employee**: The employee is defined in SAP Business One for whom this printing rule works.
 You can set up a specific one or all.
 - **User**: SAP Business One for whom this printing rule works.
 You can set up a specific one or all.
-- **Item Group**: specify a particular item group or all.
+- **Item Group**: Specify a particular item group or all.
-- **Card Group** – Business Partner type of a specific document.
+- **Card Group**: Business Partner type of a specific document.
 You can choose either Customers or Suppliers.
-- **Branch**: define which company branch the rule applies to.
+- **Branch**: Define which company branch the rule applies to.
-- **WHSCode**: code of a Warehouse for which the rule works
+- **WHSCode**: Code of a Warehouse for which the rule works:
         - Unit of Measure
         - Header
         - Ignore All Others
-- **Template** – assign a printing template to the rule.
+- **Template**: Assign a printing template to the rule.

 ## Mapping Parameters View